hoanghiephui/Unstoppable-Wallet-Website/src/faq/android/en/how-to-backup-your-wallet.md

 **Lost Backup?**

 - Please make sure you store your backup(s) in a safe place.
-- We at Unstoppable Wallet, have **NO access** to your wallet or your Private Keys.
+- We at CoinHub Wallet, have **NO access** to your wallet or your Private Keys.
 - **Without a backup, your funds are lost.
 We cannot help you.**